The City's Community Services Department provides trash collection and recycling services to all residents and businesses in Claremont.

 Business Recycling Tips -- If you operate a business within the City of Claremont, this is an excellent resource for learning how to properly dispose of potentially harmful waste products.

-Residential Refuse/Recycling Regulations -- If you are a citizen of Claremont and are unsure about how to properly dispose of your waste, please read this page.
+Residential Refuse/Recycling Regulations -- If you are a citizen of Claremont and unsure about how to properly dispose of your waste, please read this page.

 Special Services -- Do you need a bin or roll-off for a large clean-up project?
 Check for available services and rates.